 To tweak the sizes of the images, hover your mouse over the inner border of a cell, and you’ll see two blue lines and the mouse pointer will become a double-headed arrow.
 Drag the arrow to adjust the size of the images, and watch them shrink or grow and re-arrange themselves beautifully.

-To add new cells to the collage, drag a photo onto an inner border or outer edge of a cell.
-When the thin blue bar appears, drop your photo into it.
-To delete a cell, hover your mouse over it until the “X” appears and click it.
+To add new cells to the collage, drag an image onto an inner border or outer edge of a cell.
+When the thin blue bar appears, drop your image into it.
+To delete a cell, hover your mouse over it until the X appears and click it.
 Hover over an image you’ve placed in a cell and the move cursor (four arrows) will appear.
 Use it to drag your image a bit to adjust its position in the cell.

-Click the Background tab on the far left.
+Click the Background tab on the far left (the paint pallet icon).
 Adjust the Spacing, Corner rounding, and Color sliders until your background is just right.
 Use the Eyedropper to match the background color to a particular color in the photo.

 Click the Swatches tab (the tags icon).
 Bam!
 You now have a bunch of colorful swatches, solid and patterned, in your image tray.
 To see more swatch options, click the dropdown button and select a different theme.

-After you’ve dragged a swatch into an empty cell, click the Edit button in the top toolbar.
-This will bring your design into the Editor for overlays and text.
+After you’ve dragged a swatch into an empty cell, click the Send to Editor button in the top toolbar.
+This will bring your entire design into the Editor, where you can add overlays and text.

-Note: Be absolutely sure you love your collage design before you click Edit, because there’s no going back to Collage to fix a few things after you’ve brought it into the Editor.
+Note: Be absolutely sure you love your collage design before you click Send to Editor, because there’s no going back to Collage to fix a few things after you’ve brought it into the Editor.

-In the Editor, use the text tool to write your message and apply it to the empty cell.
-You can also add overlays, and anything else in the Editor tabs.
-Just remember — especially with effects, textures, and frames — that they get applied to the entire collage at this point (unless you use the paintbrush/eraser to apply it to a smaller area).
+In the Editor, use the text tool to write your message and apply it to a cell or a portion of your collage.
+You can also add overlays and anything else in the editing panel.
+Just remember that effects, textures, and frames get applied to the entire collage at this point, unless you use the paintbrush/eraser to apply it to a smaller area.